 Low Cost Investment

 CarePatrol is a low cost investment opportunity with high earning potential.
-Our straight-forward business model is home-based and turn-key, allowing you to keep overlead extremely low, while we help you to market your business quickly.
+Our straightforward business model is home-based and turn-key, allowing you to keep overhead extremely low, while we help you to market your business quickly.

 WHY IS CAREPATROL A WISE INVESTMENT?

-It’s no secret that millions of Americans are rapidly becoming senior citizens on annual basis, which has created an enormous need for assisted-living facilities.
-More than eight million people require care from assisted-living facilities today, and that number is expected to reach 27 million by 2050.
-CarePatrol, as the original home placement brand, is in the best position to help seniors find the care they need — plus deliver peace of mind to families who are in desperate need of it.
+It's no secret that millions of Americans are rapidly becoming senior citizens on an annual basis, which has created an enormous need for assisted-living facilities.
+More than 8 million people require care from assisted-living facilities today, and that number is expected to reach 27 million by 2050.
+CarePatrol, as the original home placement brand, is in the best position to help seniors find the care they need — plus deliver peace of mind to families.
 Our low cost to entry and proven business model have helped dozens of entrepreneurs find lasting success in business.
 Because the demand for our services is only going to increase, CarePatrol is poised to grow for years to come.

 WATCH OUR BRAND STORY

 This company is seeking new franchisees in the following US states: Alabama, Arkansas, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Massachusetts, Maryland, Michigan, Minnesota, Missouri, North Carolina, Nebraska, New Jersey, New York, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin

 - 134 (as of 2021)

 Here’s what you need to know if you’re interested in opening a CarePatrol franchise.